Pat Cummins

-Patrick James Cummins (born 8 May 1993) is an Australian international cricketer who captains the Australia men's national cricket team in Test and One Day International cricket.
-Cummins is widely regarded as one of the greatest fast bowlers and one of the greatest bowling captains of all time.
-Cummins was a member of the Australian team that won the 2015 ICC Cricket World Cup, vice-captain of the 2021 ICC Men's T20 World Cup win, the winning captain of the 2021–23 ICC World Test Championship and the 2023 ICC Cricket World Cup, and captained the team to the 2023–2025 ICC World Test Championship final.
+Patrick James Cummins (born 8 May 1993) is an Australian international cricketer who plays for the Australian men's cricket team in all three formats, captaining the team in both Test and One Day International cricket.
+A right-armed pace bowler, he also captains the Sunrisers Hyderabad in the Indian Premier League.

-Cummins made his Test debut at the age of 18 in 2011.
-Injuries then forced him out of international cricket until 2015, and out of Test cricket until 2018.
-After the completion of the 2018–19 home cricket season in the Australian summer, Cummins was awarded with the Allan Border Medal in recognition of being the best performing Australian cricketer of the year and was also nominated ICC Men's Test Cricketer of the Year in 2019.
-He was appointed as Australia's Test captain on a permanent basis in November 2021.
-In 2023, he was awarded the Sir Garfield Sobers Trophy by the ICC.
+Making his international debut in limited-overs cricket in 2011, Cummins came to prominence following his Test debut that same year against South Africa.
+There, he became the youngest Australian test cricketer since 1953 and took six wickets during the second innings of his debut test match.
+His struggles with injuries then forced him out of all international cricket until 2015, where he was a member of the tournament-winning Australian Cricket World Cup squad.
+Only returning to Test cricket in 2017 against India, he became known as one of the greatest fast bowlers in the world.
+In 2019, he achieved 914 points in the ICC Men's Test Bowling Rankings, joint-highest for any Australian an fifth-highest for any bowler.
+He was also awarded with the Allan Border Medal in the same year.
+In 2023, he was awarded with the Sir Garfield Sobers Trophy.

+Cummins was named the Australian cricket captain in November 2021, and is also regarded as one of the best bowler captains in history.
+He captained Australia to win the 2021–2023 World Test Championship and the 2023 Cricket World Cup and took Australia to the 2023–25 ICC World Test Championship final.

 Early life

-Cummins grew up in Mount Riverview in the Blue Mountains west of Sydney with his two brothers and two sisters.
+Patrick James Cummins grew up in Mount Riverview in the Blue Mountains west of Sydney with his two brothers and two sisters.
 He attended St Paul's Grammar School.
 As a child he idolised Brett Lee, with whom he later briefly played domestic and international cricket.

-At the age of three Cummins lost the top of his middle finger on his dominant right hand when his sister accidentally slammed a door on it.
+At the age of three, Cummins lost the top of his middle finger on his dominant right hand when his sister accidentally slammed a door on it.

 Cummins played junior cricket for the Glenbrook-Blaxland Cricket Club in the Blue Mountains before playing first-grade cricket for Penrith District Cricket Club in 2010.
-That same year, Cummins represented NSW in the National Under-17 championships and later the NSW Under-19 side.
+That same year, Cummins represented NSW in the National Under-17 championships and later the NSW Under-19 team.

-Early career
+Domestic career

 In the preliminary final of the 2010–11 KFC Twenty20 Big Bash against Tasmania, Cummins took 4 for 16 and was named Man of the Match.
 He finished as the equal leading wicket-taker in the tournament.

-In March 2011 Cummins made his first-class debut against Tasmania, aged 17.
-He returned figures of 2/80.
-Cummins played the final three matches of the 2010/11 Sheffield Shield season, including the final where he bowled 65 overs for the match.
+In March of 2011, Cummins made his first-class debut for New South Wales against Tasmania at 17 years old.
+He returned figures of 3/118 during the first innings, including 14 maiden overs.
+Cummins played the final three matches of the 2010–11 Sheffield Shield season, including the final where he bowled 65 overs for the match.
 He was later ruled out of the Australia A tour of Zimbabwe due to a back injury.